vufind-org/learning-vufind-book/source/14-recommendation_modules.rst

 At each level of the configuration, recommendation modules are configured by providing the name of the module, optionally followed by a set of parameters separated by colons.
 The meanings of these parameters are detailed in the comments in searches.ini (and some examples will be explained below).

-Here are the most relevant configurations from searches.ini as of VuFind 7.0:
+Here are the most relevant configurations from searches.ini as of VuFind® 7.0:

 .. code-block:: ini